 What should music education look like in school?

-It is part of the National Curriculum from the ages of 5 to 14, and should be taught in a carefully planned, sequenced way just like maths, English or science.
+Music is part of the National Curriculum from the ages of 5 to 14, and should be taught in a carefully planned, sequenced way just like maths, English or science.

-A great music education in school would include:
+A great music education in school includes:

 - at least one hour of classroom music teaching a week for key stage 1 to 3 (years 1 to 9)